wwbp/robust_spatiotemp/README.md

-# Robust Meausurements of Mental Health in Space and Time
+# Robust language-based mental health assessments in time and space through social media
-Code for robust spatial and temporal measurements of well-being.
+Code for generating robust spatial and temporal measurements of well-being.

 This system is currently built around aggregation to the account (user) level and the weekly level and then aggregating those results up to the county and week level.
-The code is generally flexible to other space and time resolutions but has not been tested and may need adjustments.
+The code is generally flexible to other space and time resolutions but has not been thoroughly tested and may need adjustments.
+When in doubt, please look to [README-advanced.md](./README-advanced.md) for the complete command set.

 ## Full pipeline for generating scores and running analyses: